trehman-gsma/github-training/little-red-riding-hood/chapter1.md

 # Little Red Riding Hood

-## Chapter 1 – A Walk Through the Woodsss
+## Chapter 1 – A Walk Through the Woods
-Little Red Riding Hood set off thru the forest with a basket of fooood for her grandmother.
+Little Red Riding Hood set off thru the forest with a basket of food for her grandmother.
 The trees whisperd as the path twisted deeper into the woods, but she walkd on bravely.

 Soon, a smooth-talking wolf appeared and asked where she was goinggoing.